amackey693/pig-latin/README.md

 treat "y" as a consonant.     |         |

-- "y" acts as a vowel as long | style   | ylestay as its not the first consonant
+- "y" acts as a vowel as long | style   | ylestay as its not the first consonant|         |

-latin = atinlay
-when = enwhay
+l